Harnessing the Power of Stories

 The Seanchaí Collective is a not for profit organisation, we believe in the transformative nature of storytelling.
 Our commitment is to celebrating lived experiences, combining the spirit of the Seanchaí with modern day experiences.

-People come to harm when they are not listened to or ignored and change comes to too late or worse still, never at all.
+People come to harm when they are not listened to or ignored and change comes too late or worse still, never at all.
 With expertise in participation and co-production using our lived experience we offer unique training opportunities and workshops.

 If you have lived, you have a story to tell.